Jeff Teat: NLL career

 Teat was selected first overall by the New York Riptide in the 2020 NLL Draft, although due to the pandemic, he would not make his debut until the 2022 season.
 During the 2022 season, Teat set a rookie record for assists and points as a rookie.
 He finished the season fourth in the league in total points, and second among rookies in loose balls, being named Rookie of the Year and second team all-NLL.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Teat the #2 best forward in the NLL.

 Teat finished the 2023 season with 136 points, one shy of Dhane Smith's single season record, leading the league with 56 goals and finishing third with 80 assists.
 He finished third in MVP voting and was named first team all-NLL.

 Teat signed a two-year contract extension with the Riptide on July 18, 2023.

-The Riptide relocated to Ottawa and became the Ottawa Black Bears ahead of the 2024-25 season, and Teat was named the first captain in club history.
+The Riptide relocated to Ottawa and became the Ottawa Black Bears ahead of the 2024–25 season, and Teat was named the first captain in club history.

+In 2026, Teat was selected 1st Overall by the Oshawa FireWolves in the NLL Dispersal Draft following the folding of the Black Bears Franchise.

 PLL career

 Teat was originally selected by Chaos Lacrosse Club in the 2020 Premier College Draft and the Boston Cannons in the same year's MLL Draft, but he opted to return to Cornell for a fifth season instead of turning pro, causing both teams to lose his draft rights.

 Teat was then drafted first overall by Atlas Lacrosse Club the following year, becoming the third player, after Lyle Thompson and Kevin Crowley to be selected first overall in the NLL and professional outdoor lacrosse drafts.
 He made an immediate impact, finishing second in scoring in the league despite missing two games, and being nominated for the Jim Brown MVP Award, as well as winning the Rookie of the Year Award.

 Teat broke the PLL single season points record in the 2024 season en route to being named league MVP.
-He signed a 2 year extension with Atlas on April 12, 2025, as well as being named as a tri-captain alongside Trevor Baptiste and Danny Logan.
-In 2025, Teat helped Atlas capture their first PLL Championship, being named MVP of the championship game after a 6 point performance as they defeated the Denver Outlaws by a score of 14-13.
+He signed a 2-year extension with Atlas on April 12, 2025, as well as being named as a tri-captain alongside Trevor Baptiste and Danny Logan.
+In 2025, Teat helped Atlas capture their first PLL Championship, being named MVP of the championship game after a 6-point performance as they defeated the Denver Outlaws by a score of 14–13.

+Teat missed the entirety of the 2026 season after undergoing shoulder surgery due to an injury sustained in the NLL.